 If a franchisor declares bankruptcy, what happens to the franchisees?

-Opinions expressed by Entrepreneur contributors are their own.This is a great question but the answer is not necessarily direct or clear.
+I'm considering purchasing several franchisee food restaurants but am worried that the franchisor might go into bankruptcy.This is a great question but the answer is not necessarily direct or clear.
 There are at least two big issues involved in a bankruptcy that you want to stay far away from, if at all possible.

 The first is that when any company goes into bankruptcy, the first claim to its assets goes to the company's creditors.
 That class does not usually include franchisees.
 Since things like the restaurant brand name and proprietary recipes or other trade secrets are assets of the franchise company, the court may very well end up deciding what should happen to them based on the considerations of the creditors--not the franchisees--and that could leave you in a position that is not at all in your favor.